Feminine Deities in Classic Literature

 Instructor

 Hi!
-My name is Brenda Ray and I’m a published author with a master’s degree in creative nonfiction and over a decade experience teaching.
-I taught this course at the New School University in the fall of 2018 and it was one of the most powerful experiences of my life.
+My name is Brenda Ray and I’m a creative nonfiction author with over a decade experience teaching.
+I first taught this course at the New School University in the fall of 2018 and it was one of the most powerful experiences of my life.
 I can’t wait for all of you to join me as we discuss our inherent power as human beings and find ways of reconnecting with our ever present, ever powerful, eternal source.
 It is through literature we find ourselves again and again from sisters of the past, present, and one day future.
-I can’t wait to see what we come to learn about ourselves!
+I can’t wait to see what we come to learn about ourselves and the ways we will forever find light in the darkness.